-- Mobilisation is very important; using your leg muscles will reduce the risk of DVT. - Bath or shower as normal. - Do not use tampons for 6 weeks and avoid douching the vagina - The stitches under the skin will dissolve.
-The surface knots of the stitches may appear on your underwear or pads after about 2 weeks; this is normal.
-There may be little bleeding again after about 2 weeks when the surface knots fall off; this is nothing to worry about. - You are likely to feel tired and may need to rest in the daytime from time to time for a month or more.
+- The stitches under the skin will dissolve.
+The surface knots of the stitches may appear on your underwear or pads after about 2 weeks, this is quite normal.
+There may be little bleeding again after about 2 weeks when the surface knots fall off, this is nothing to worry about.
+You are likely to feel tired and may need to rest in the daytime from time to time for a month or more.
 This will gradually improve. - It is important to avoid stretching the repair particularly in the first weeks after surgery.
-Therefore, avoid constipation and heavy lifting.
-The deep stitches dissolve during the first 3 months and the body will gradually lay down strong scar tissue over a few months. - Avoiding constipation:
+Therefore, avoid constipation and heavy lifting. - Avoiding constipation: